Ugandan Cheptegei breaks world record in 10-kilometer race

-VALENCIA, Spain (AP) — Joshua Cheptegei has broken the world record in a 10,000-meter road race in Valencia on Sunday.
+VALENCIA, Spain (AP) — Joshua Cheptegei has broken the world record in a 10km road race in Valencia on Sunday.

 The Ugandan set a time of 26 minutes, 38 seconds — six seconds faster than the previous record held by Kenya’s Patrick Komon since 2010.